 Russian hostels offer bargain rates as well as a chance to meet fellow travelers from all over the world.
 Some have great locations, such as the Cubahostel in St. Petersburg, where you can stay in the same building where the composer Rachmaninov once lived.
 This hostel offers a variety of amenities, including lockers, a common room stocked with “intellectual” games, a hammock and a free shot of vodka each night of your stay.

-Websites such as HostelWorld.com offer listings and reviews.
+Websites such as Hostels.com and HostelWorld.com offer listings and reviews.
 It’s worth double-checking reviews on multiple websites for a wider range of opinions.
 Some hostels have private rooms, while others have only dorms.
-You may need to bring your own linens and towels (or pay extra to rent them).and
+You may need to bring your own linens and towels (or pay extra to rent them).

 Russia Hotel Resources: